madaster/madaster.github.io/api.md

 ![Step 3](assets/images/api/addtoken3.png)

 ## Connection
 To connect to the API, multiple tools and languages can be used.
-Because the Madaster Private API implements the REST interface, all applications that connect to a REST service can communicate with this API.
+Because the Madaster API implements the REST interface, all applications that connect to a REST service can communicate with this API.
 A few examples can be found below.

 ### Versions